 Nine to 12 months.
 Your horse has injured one of the major tendons in his leg, and that’s how long your veterinarian says he’ll be laid up.
 As you shelve your training and competition plans for the coming year, it sounds more like a prison sentence than a prognosis.

 Bringing a horse back from a tendon injury is a long and sometimes frustrating process.
-There's no guarantee of success?these injuries can end a horse's career.
-But how you manage your horse's injury can make all the difference in the outcome.
-In this article, I'll walk you through the steps to recovery and tell you when and how you can help.
-I'll also point out some of the problems and pitfalls you may encounter.
-In the box on page 63, you'll find an overview of some new treatments that may help your horse's injury heal better?although, unfortunately, not faster.
+There’s no guarantee of success–these injuries can end a horse’s career.
+But how you manage your horse’s injury can make all the difference in the outcome.
+In this article, I’ll walk you through the steps to recovery and tell you when and how you can help.
+I’ll also point out some of the problems and pitfalls you may encounter.
+You’ll also find an overview of some new treatments that may help your horse’s injury heal better–although, unfortunately, not faster.

 Why So Long?

 Tendons and ligaments go through the same phases of healing as skin or other body tissues, but the process is much slower because of the way they’re built.
 Both structures are made up largely of an organized network of dense, elastic connective tissue, rich in a tough protein called collagen.
 Living cells called fibroblasts maintain the network.

 Fibers of collagen run lengthwise through tendons.
 They stretch to take the load when your horse puts his weight on the leg and spring back like rubber bands when the weight comes off.
 But if he overloads the leg (perhaps by just putting a foot down wrong on uneven ground), the fibers can tear.
 Damage can be instant, or it can build up over time as repetitive loads outstrip the ability of the fibroblasts to keep up with repairs.
 There are relatively few of these cells compared to the amount of collagen in a tendon or ligament, and that’s one reason why these injuries heal slowly.
 In addition, tendons and ligaments have poor blood supplies.